p0stw3b/programming-25/data/ru/part-8/5-more-examples-of-classes.md

 <sample-output>

-На балансе 50.0 евро
+The balance is 50.0 euros
-На балансе 47.4 евро
+The balance is 47.4 euros
-На балансе 40.2 евро
+The balance is 40.2 euros

 </sample-output>